User Interface Guide

 For any Solution Instances activated by End Users, the updates in a new version will be rolled out automatically.

-This will not affect any Solution Instances that were activated with previous Solution versions when the workflow was still enabled.
+Note that disabling Workflows does not affect any Solution Instances that were activated with previous Solution versions when the workflow was still enabled.